 Mario Kart 8 Deluxe just launched on the Nintendo Switch and it’s a big reason to celebrate.
 You could argue (and, believe us, we have before!) this is the perfect video game setup – Nintendo’s army of characters, go-karts, and insert into a video game.

-It’s genius, but the series had a meandering spell from Mario Kart 64 to Double Dash on the GameCube, before bursting back with a stunning Wii edition… and then came Mario Kart 8.
+It’s genius.
+The series did have a meandering spell from Mario Kart 64 to Double Dash on the GameCube.

 Yes, this game is, technically, three years old – it was first released in May 2014.
 Since then, it’s had two massive DLC packages to add new tracks (included for free in Deluxe), and has been upgraded further still for the Switch edition.
 Couldn’t Nintendo make Mario Kart 9?